dermeister0/candy/docs/extensions.rst

 .. function:: Boolean HasFlag(Enum target, Enum flag)

     Only for .NET 3.5 .
-Checked whether the flag for enum is specified.
+Checks whether the flag for enum is specified.

 StringExtensions
 ----------------